rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

   - Web
 ---

 Recently, my colleague T — a big fan of statically typed languages and working with [Angular](angular.io) and [TypeScript](www.typescriptlang.org) — came over and asked a simple question: *"Hey R, do you have an idea how to realize Reflection in TypeScript?
 Actually, I need to render a site a little bit differentlty based upon a set of passed types."*.
 Naturally, Reflection sounds like a good idea.
-But you know...
+But you knowhttps://rscircus.github.io.
 JavaScript.
 That's what TypeScript is transpiled into.

 Having worked with TypeScript and React for a while, I suggested a few ideas from the top of my had head but soon discovered a few limits.
 Therefore, let's see if we can come up with a solution to this problem using TypeScript's inherent features.